Witten's conjecture for many four-manifolds of simple type

-\begin{rmk} The proof of Theorem \ref{thm:Cobordism} in \cite{FL5} assumes the hypothesis \cite[Conjecture 6.7.1]{FL5} that the local gluing map for a neighborhood of $M_{\fs}\times \Si$ in $\bar\sM_{\ft}$ gives a continuous parametrization of a neighborhood of $M_{\fs}\times\Si$ in $\bar\sM_{\ft}$ where $\Si\subset\Sym^\ell(X)$ is a smooth stratum.
-This gluing map is the analogue for $\SO(3)$ monopoles of the gluing map for the anti-self-dual equations constructed by Taubes in \cite{TauSelfDual, TauIndef, TauFrame} and Donaldson and Kronheimer in \cite[\S 7.2]{DK}; see also \cite{MorganMrowkaTube, MrowkaThesis}.
-We have established the existence of the map in \cite{FL3} and expect that a proof of the continuity of this map with respect to Uhlenbeck limits should be similar to the proof in \cite{FLKM1} of this property of the gluing map for the anti-self-dual equations.
-The remaining properties of this map assumed in \cite{FL5} are that this map is injective and that it is surjective in the sense that elements of $\bar\sM_{\ft}$ sufficiently close to $M_{\fs}\times\Si$ are in the map's image.
-The proof of these last two properties will require additional estimates on the derivative of the gluing map.
-Such results for the anti-self-dual $\SO(3)$ connections (namely, continuity with respect to Uhlenbeck limits, injectivity, and surjectivity) have been given in \cite[\S 7.2.5, 7.2.6]{DK}, \cite{TauSelfDual, TauIndef, TauFrame}.
+\begin{rem} The proof of Theorem \ref{thm:Cobordism} in \cite{FL5} assumes the hypothesis \cite[Conjecture 6.7.1]{FL5} that the local gluing map for a neighborhood of $M_{\fs}\times \Si$ in $\bar\sM_{\ft}$ gives a continuous parametrization of a neighborhood of $M_{\fs}\times\Si$ in $\bar\sM_{\ft}$, for each smooth stratum $\Si\subset\Sym^\ell(X)$.
+These local gluing maps are the analogues for $\SO(3)$ monopoles of the local gluing maps for anti-self-dual $\SO(3)$ connections constructed by Taubes in \cite{TauSelfDual, TauIndef, TauFrame} and Donaldson and Kronheimer in \cite[\S 7.2]{DK}; see also \cite{MorganMrowkaTube, MrowkaThesis}.
+We have established the existence of local gluing maps in \cite{FL3} and expect that a proof of the continuity for the local gluing maps with respect to Uhlenbeck limits should be similar to our proof in \cite{FLKM1} of this property for the local gluing maps for anti-self-dual $\SO(3)$ connections.
+The remaining properties of local gluing maps assumed in \cite{FL5} are that they are injective and also surjective in the sense that elements of $\bar\sM_{\ft}$ sufficiently close (in the Uhlenbeck topology) to $M_{\fs}\times\Si$ are in the image of at least one of the local gluing maps.
+In special cases, proofs of these properties for the local gluing maps for anti-self-dual $\SO(3)$ connections (namely, continuity with respect to Uhlenbeck limits, injectivity, and surjectivity) have been given in \cite[\S 7.2.5, 7.2.6]{DK}, \cite{TauSelfDual, TauIndef, TauFrame}.
 The authors are currently developing a proof of the required properties for the local gluing maps for $\SO(3)$ monopoles.
 Our proof will also yield the analogous properties for the local gluing maps for anti-self-dual $\SO(3)$ connections. \end{rem}

 \begin{rem} In \cite{KMPropertyP}, Kronheimer and Mrowka show that Theorem \ref{thm:Cobordism}, together with their work on the structure of the Donaldson invariants for manifolds of simple type \cite{KMStructure}, can be used to prove that Witten's Conjecture \ref{conj:WittenSimpleType} holds for a suitably restricted class of standard four-manifolds \cite[Corollary 7]{KMPropertyP} and hence prove the Property P conjecture for knots.
 Kronheimer and Mrowka also gave a proof of Property P which did not rely on Theorem \ref{thm:Cobordism} --- see \cite[Corollary 7.23]{KMKnotsSuturesExcisions}. \end{rem}